 Most of all, I’ve helped them to get in touch with the wisdom of their bodies, nourish their spirits, and learn how to lose weight without dieting.
 By teaching them how to listen to their hearts and excite their spirits, I’ve helped them to effortlessly release extra weight and begin living more pleasure-powered, joy-centered lives.

 Looking for the credential-laden version?

 Shamra studied as an undergraduate at the University of North Carolina at Chapel Hill, graduating with a BA in Biology and a Business Certificate from UNC’s Kenan-Flagler Business School.
-She received her nutrition training and certification at the Institute for Integrative Nutrition, accredited by The American Association of Drugless Practitioners.
+She received her nutrition training and certification at the Institute for Integrative Nutrition, accredited by The American Association of Drugless Practitioners (AADP).

 Shamra’s education has equipped her with extensive knowledge in holistic nutrition, health coaching, and preventive health.
 Drawing on these skills and knowledge from her own healing journey, Shamra works with clients to help them make lifestyle changes that produce real and lasting results.

 To see if we’re a good fit, please fill out this questionnaire by clicking here.
 Once I receive it, I’ll contact you about the next steps.